 Vegas Massacre victims and their families may be able to sue MGM Resorts in an effort to win compensatory damages to cover their:

 There is only a two (2) year statue of limitations to bring a personal injury lawsuit for the Vegas Massacre.
 And plaintiffs may be able to sue parties other than the MGM including Live Nation, Las Vegas Metropolitan Police Department, and the shooter's estate.

-In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about filing a lawsuit for the Las Vegas shooting, including causes of action, money damages, and the Humphries case, which may be the key to proving negligence.
+In this article, our Nevada personal injury attorneys answer frequently-asked-questions about filing a lawsuit for the Las Vegas shooting, including causes of action, money damages, and the Humphries case, which may be the key to proving negligence.
 Click on a topic to jump to that section:

 - 1. Who can file a lawsuit for the Las Vegas shooting?

 - 2. Who are the possible liable parties in the Las Vegas shooting?

 - 3. What are the bases for liability in the Las Vegas shooting?

 - 4. What money can plaintiffs get for the Las Vegas shooting?

 - 5. What is the time-limit for bringing a lawsuit for the Las Vegas shooting?